 1.4.1.
 Installing GSAS-II for code development¶

 Note that since you can have multiple copies of GSAS-II installed on your computer, or use the git command to quickly switch between different versions of GSAS-II in a single installation (branches with git), it is easy to get back to the distributed version of GSAS-II, so there is no danger of breaking GSAS-II in some way that would be hard to fix.
-At worst you can discontinue work on a broken version and start again.
+At worst you can discontinue work on a messed up branch and start again.
 You are very much encouraged to try your hand at working on improvements to GSAS-II.

 1.4.1.1.
 Create a GitHub account¶